Remember the last time you spent hours on your mix, only to feel defeated by how muddy and weak it sounded?

-You can't fit the instruments together because you don't know where they sit in the frequency range.
+You can't fit all the instruments together because you don't know where they sit in the frequency range.

 You don't know how to separate the guitars from each other.
 Instead, each guitar blends with the others in a bad way, not in that nice, wall-of-sound kind of way.